1500 pesos mexicanos a peso chileno is currently worth about 9,000 CLP. This number changes every day though.

 Knowing how to convert currencies is super important if you’re traveling, shopping online, or sending money between Mexico and Chile.

-Understanding the Current MXN to CLP Exchange Rate
+Understanding the current MXN to CLP exchange rate

 As of today, 1 Mexican Peso (MXN) equals approximately 47.50 Chilean Pesos (CLP).